What Happens During A Commercial Roof Inspection?

 - Providing photo documentation of roof condition

-We have made a wide range of roofing inspections, discoveries, and recommendations made to building owners at Longhorn Commercial Roofing.
+We have made a wide range of inspections, discoveries, and recommendations made to building owners at Longhorn Commercial Roofing.

 But what happens during the inspection itself?
 Here, we’ll go through everything that happens during a commercial roof inspection, from beginning to end.

-Commercial roof inspections starts from the inside
+It starts from the inside

 From the inside of the structure, a skilled roofing contractor will conduct a roof check.
 The purpose is to see where the water’s path comes to an end.
 Where the water stops on its route is a good indicator of where the leak started.